ABOUT 8(a) CERTIFICATION PROGRAM

 - The small business applicant needs to have documented sales in the public or commercial marketplace over the past 2 years and be successful in doing so.

 - The business applicant must be classified as a small business according to the guidelines for small businesses associated with the firm’s primary NAICS Code.

 - The owner of the firm will have to submit a variety of documents and items.
-These will include their personal and business income records for the last 3 years, all articles of organization/incorporation, all minutes, operating agreement/by-laws, proof of insurance, leases, resumes, background information and any other pertinent documents that are needed to be disclosed as part of the application process.
+These will include their personal and business income records for the last 3 years, all articles of organization/incorporation, all minutes, operating agreement/bylaw, proof of insurance, leases, resumes, background information and any other pertinent documents that need to be disclosed as part of the application process.

 - The SBA can and will ask clarifying questions of applicants throughout the process.
 It is important that these concerns being addressed by the SBA are responded to in a timely manner or the SBA will have no choice but to deny the application.

-The 8a application process is a long and detailed one.
+The 8(a) application process is a long and detailed one.
 Part of the process is completed online through the SBA’s portal, and part of it requires a paper application which typically is 300 -500 pages in length.
 The applicants must follow a very specific format so that it is congruent with the SBA’s review process.
-Expectations are that the SBA will complete its review of an 8a application in a period of 3 months from the date in which they receive the application.
+Expectations are that the SBA will complete its review of an 8(a) application in a period of three months from the date in which they receive the application.